LinguaPhylo/linguaPhylo.github.io/setup.md

          ├── data
          ...
 ```

+We recommend you can copy or move the entire folder with everything under your BEAST 2.* folder,
+and rename it into `lphy`.
+So you can skip the step installing LPhy during the LPhyBEAST installation.

+### Launching LPhy studio

 The following command line will launch LPhy studio,
 where `-p` declares your module path the sub-folder "lib"